alansobchacki/singularity/README.md

 You might see references to 'odinbook' in the codebase.
 That was the project's initial name, as it was an assigment from [The Odin Project](https://www.theodinproject.com/).

-The frontend is deployed on Vercel, the backend on Render, and the database on AWS — all on free-tier plans.
+The frontend is deployed on Vercel, the backend on Railway, and the database on AWS — all on free-tier plans.
 You may experience cold starts or slower performance.
 The live demo might also go down at any time.

 There are more features I'd love to add — like AI users generating content, real-time conversations, image support, etc. But for now, I’m focusing my energy on other endeavors.